cokeSchlumpf/gh-blog/README.md

 > An instance of gh-blog is running on IBM Bluemix.
 Visit [reTHINKit](http://gh-blog.mybluemix.net/blogs/cokeSchlumpf/rethink-it) for a living example.

-**gh-blog** is a lightweight Node.js based web application to publish your public GitHub repository as a blog utilizing GitHub's markdown rendering.
-It's *clean and simple* and offers *absolutely **no** cool features* like a WYSIWYG editor, multi-author or draft- and archive management for your posts.
-All this can be achieved with your usual tools like [Atom](https://atom.io/) and [GitHub](http://www.github.com).
+**gh-blog** is a lightweight Node.js based web application to publish public GitHub repository as a blog utilizing GitHub's markdown rendering.
+It's *clean and simple* and offers *absolutely **no** cool features* like a WYSIWYG editor, multi-author or draft- and archive management for posts.
+All this can be achieved with common tools like [Atom](https://atom.io/) and [GitHub](http://www.github.com).

 ### Getting started